 It’s list time!
-We’ve already covered the five silent films that I consider to be the worst and least enjoyable.
+We’ve already covered the eight silent films that I consider to be the worst and least enjoyable.
 In short, silent films that I wish had been lost.
 Now we’re going in a slightly different direction.
 The films on this list are just as bad but they are also entertaining as heck.
 Whether it’s hilariously inept acting, bizarre title cards, weird stories or some combination, these movies will have you laughing through the groans.

 Obviously, these films are not representative of the silent era and most were probably met with a certain amount of giggling upon their initial release.
 I don’t recommend any of these as someone’s very first silent film but established fans will find much to enjoy.
 (For good silent films, check out my Top 10 list.)

 As always, this list will be limited to films I have already reviewed on this site.
 Enjoy!

 Lon Chaney remains one of the great legends of the silent screen, noted for his skill with makeup, his acting chops and his brilliant portrayals of tortured monsters.
 So, naturally, he was cast as Raoul, the romantic lead of this wilderness picture.
 The villain is named Bucky, which in itself is enough for the film to be included on this list.

 5. The Prairie Pirate